phpDocumentor/phpDocumentor/docs/PSR.md

 We should determine if the separate/different use of @internal vs {@internal}}
 should remain, or if another method of marking an element as non-public should be derived)

+(MVRIEL: Should perhaps be discussed on the mailinglist)

 #### Syntax